aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

    - [ggdeploymentd-5.4] The SendConfigurationValidityReport IPC command is supported and the deployment fails if a component notifies that the configuration is not valid.
-6. [ggdeploymentd-6] Other components can make a request on the core bus and IPC to get the status of a deployment.
+6. [ggdeploymentd-6] Other components may make a request on the core bus and IPC to get the status of a deployment.
-7. [ggdeploymentd-7] Other components can make a request on the core bus and IPC to get the list of local deployments.
+7. [ggdeploymentd-7] Other components may make a request on the core bus and IPC to get the list of local deployments.

-\* Requirement is of a lower priority
+### Future-Looking Possibilities

+These are not requirements, but are documented as possible items to be supported in the future.

+- The deployment service may receive AWS IoT Shadow deployments.
+- The deployment service may prepare a component with docker artifacts.
+- If the deployment configuration is above 7KB for Shadow deployments or 31KB for Jobs deployments, the deployment service will download the large configuration from the cloud.
+- The deployment may be cancelled during certain phases of deployment handling.

 ## Core Bus API